-Washington, D.C., June 7, 2017- Together with the American Society of Travel agents (ASTA), agency executives and industry advocates converge in Washington D.C. for the inaugural Capitol Summit, hosted at the historic Watergate Hotel.
+Washington, D.C., June 7, 2017- Together with the American Society of Travel Advisors (ASTA), agency executives and industry advocates converge in Washington D.C. for the inaugural Capitol Summit, hosted at the historic Watergate Hotel.

 Today, over 100 travel agents from across the country will take their message to Capitol Hill, sharing ASTA’s stance on critical issues facing the corporate and leisure travel economy.
 Travel industry most powerful players flex their political muscle, with over 100 House and Senate Congressional meetings are scheduled.

 Travel agents – online, “brick and mortar” and many hybrid business models in between – play a critical role in the broader travel and tourism industry. agents are responsible for the sale of the majority of airline tickets in the U.S., selling over 430,000 air tickets per day, and are the primary distributors of cruises and tours.
 In 2015, travel agents processed 155 million trips representing $148 billion of total travel sales, including $88 billion worth of air travel (64 percent of the market); $11 billion in cruises (68 percent) and $12 billion worth of tour packages (66 percent).

 “It’s really important for legislators to meet the names and faces of the people who put them in office and are watching how they vote on travel issues,” said Zane Kerby, President & CEO of the American Society of Travel Advisors “By showing them who we are, who we employ, and that we are paying attention the government will understand that travel agents watch out for the traveling public.
 We’re going to fight onerous legislation that is anti-consumer or that impacts our agents business in a negative way”.